 - CSS (Cascading Style Sheets): make it possible to animate transitions from one CSS style configuration to another.
 We use these a lot in our Headless CMS websites.
 Essentially CSS animations consist of two components: a style describing the CSS animation and a set of keyframes that indicate the start and end states of the animation’s style, as well as possible intermediate waypoints.

-We tend to lean to CSS animations on the websites we build, wherever possible.
+We tend to lean to CSS animations on the websites we build and develop, wherever possible.
 This is largely because:

 - Letting the browser control the animation sequence lets the browser optimise performance and efficiency which ultimately leads to a better browsing experience.
 This can be done, for example, by reducing the update frequency of animations running in tabs that aren't currently visible.